 Tools To Share Content Effectively

 In the interests of brevity, I’ll assume that you have lots of content that will be engaging and valuable for your target candidate audience to read.
-If that’s not the case, I point you to this Bullhorn Blog I wrote on the subject – or invite you to reach out to me on @tonyrestell for further ideas.
+If that’s not the case, reach out to me on @tonyrestell for further ideas.

 Assuming you have sources of good content that you’d like to share, the two tools I recommend for getting your message out there are Hootsuite and Buffer.
 One of Hootsuite’s many functions is to allow you to bulk import a spreadsheet of tweets you’d like to schedule to send out in the future.